CarlosEnrique7/flixster/README.md

 - Add any links to open-source libraries used in your project.

 ### Shout out

+Rodrigo Martinez was really helpful and we were able to go back and forth helping each other out!

+Raahima Ahmed was also super nice and helped me with understanding a bug in my code!
+I found it really great that she made sure I understood the way to solve it.

+Matt and Tirumari for the lessons that they made seem so simple to understand!

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.